 If your floorboards don’t have a finish, walking on them can feel stressful let alone cleaning them.
 It can feel impossible, especially as you don’t want to cause further damage to the floor.
 But what if we told you that cleaning unfinished floorboards doesn’t have to be this stressful?

-It’s true, we have the secret to clean and happy floorboards up our sleeves, and all without you worrying about any damage.
 Every do and don’t is carefully listed here so that you can pick up your gear and get cleaning in no time at all.

-Remove Dust Daily (This is Important)
+Remove Dust Daily on Your Wood Floor (This is Important)

 Wood floors get dusty quickly, whether they are finished or unfinished.
 If you don’t clean the floors, dirt will build up and become thicker as well as harder to remove.
 The best way to do this is by sweeping or vacuuming every day or at least several times a week.